alexjohnives/skyguide/README.md

 2. I wanted to create a site that provided engagement with the user, which promotes their experience of the game.

-3. I wanted the website information to be laid out in a logical form which would facilitate players refering to it as they play.
+3. I wanted the website information to be laid out in a logical form which would facilitate players referring to it as they play.

 4. I plan to take an expanded version of this website live in the future, and with this in mind wished to include a functioning contact section.